Welcome to our FAQs section. Here you will find lots of answers to standard questions relating to Supporters Trusts.

 Since then, Supporters Direct has provided a range of services, and we currently work in over 20 European countries.
 Find out more on the SD Europe section of our site.

-We have also informally helped supporters at Clubs across Africa and Australia.
+We have also informally helped supporters at Clubs across Africa, Australia, the US and beyond..

-We predominantly work in football, but amongst our membership are supporter owned Rugby League Clubs and supporters’ trusts, as well as trusts in Rugby Union.
-We have also previously worked with a group of Ice Hockey fans.
-We have even spoken to supporters and clubs in other sports too, such as basketball, speedway and cricket.
+We predominantly work in football, but amongst our membership are supporter owned Rugby League Clubs and supporters’ trusts, as well as trusts in Rugby Union, Ice Hockey, American Football and Speedway.
 We are open to working with supporters and clubs in any spectator sport.

 As a full member we can provide you with ongoing strategic, tactical and campaigning advice, how to increase activists within the trust, and work in the local community.
 We also provide support for practical things like how to run the organisation - including training.

 Members also benefit from being part of a wider network of Clubs and Supporters’ Trusts that share similar ambitions and are willing to work together to achieve them.
-There are specific networks set up for Premier League Supporters’ Trusts, Football League Supporters’ Trusts and Community Owned Clubs.
+There are specific networks set up for Premier League Supporters’ Trusts, Football League Supporters’ Trusts, Non-league football, Rugby League and Community Owned Clubs.

-We would regard 'structured engagement' as being 'Any form of relationship between supporters and a club (its directors or senior officials, but it could also include others such as senior managers relevant to a particular issue) that is mandated as part of a formal agreement between the two.
-Supporters Direct believes that this is a function that can be carried out most suitably through a supporters' trust, and has put together a paper explaining how it could work.
+We would regard 'structured dialogue' as being any form of relationship between supporters and a club (its directors or senior officials, but it could also include others such as senior managers relevant to a particular issue) that is mandated as part of a formal agreement between the two.
+Supporters Direct believes that this is a function that can be carried out most suitably through a supporters' trust, because of it's democratic and accountable structure.

 ‘Supporter Ownership’ or ‘Community Ownership’